 Maintaining a balance between technology and business is crucial for CISOs nowadays.
 A comprehensive understanding of business operations can provide insight into the priorities of the board and align your cybersecurity strategy accordingly.

-In turn, knowing the current priorities and expectations of the board helps you better discern what information to present during the board meeting and how to get your points across.
+Knowing the current priorities and expectations of the board helps you better discern what information to present during the board meeting and how to get your points across.
 These priorities may include:

 - Preventing business outages